-(3) MATH 310 (Applied Linear Algebra) will also fill this requirement but is not currently offered at UArizona.
-MATH 313 replaces MATH 215, which is also no longer offered.
+(3) MATH 310 (Applied Linear Algebra) will also fill this requirement but is not currently offered at the U of A. MATH 313 replaces MATH 215, which is also no longer offered.
 Students who completed MATH 215 prior to fall 2015 or who have transfer credit equivalent to MATH 215 will still fulfill this requirement, though they will not earn upper-division credit for the course.

-Statistics and Data Science Major Elective
+Statistics and Data Science Major Electives